yingcom/yingcom.github.io/src/_content/post/2021-04-23/cli-digital-audio.md

 ffmpeg -i input.wav output.mp3  # format conversion with FFmpeg
 ```

-Generation loss can be introduced in the transcoding process.
+Generation loss can be introduced in transcoding.
 The above command will re-encode the source audio with the target codec.
 If you just want to change containers (transmuxing) and the target codec is the same as the source codec, you really should just copy the original codec and avoid re-encoding.
-You can use the `sh> -c:a copy` flag, where `sh> -c:a` means the codec of the audio.
+You can add the `sh> -c:a copy` flag, where `sh> -c:a` means the audio codec.

 ```sh
 ffmpeg -i input.ogg -c:a copy output.webm